Campus sexual assault: Perpetrator demographics

 Research by David Lisak found that serial rapists account for 90% of all campus rapes with an average of six rapes each.
 A 2015 study of male students led by Kevin Swartout at Georgia State University found that four out of five perpetrators did not fit the profile of serial predators.

 Of the 1,084 respondents to a 1998 survey at Liberty University, 8.1% of males and 1.8% of females reported perpetrating unwanted sexual assault.
-According to Carol Bohmer and Andrea Parrot in "Sexual Assault on Campus" males are more likely to commit a sexual assault if they choose to live in an all-male residency.
+According to Carol Bohmer and Andrea Parrot in "Sexual Assault on Campus" males are more likely to commit a sexual assault if they choose to live in an all-male residency when co-ed housing is available.

 Both athletic males and fraternities have higher rates of sexual assault.
-Student athletes commit one-third of all campus sexual assaults at a rate six times higher than non-athletes.
-In a study conducted by the NASPA in 2007 and 2009 suggest, "that fraternity members are more likely than non-fraternity members to commit rape".
+Student-athletes commit one-third of all campus sexual assaults at a rate six times higher than non-athletes.
+A study conducted by the NASPA in 2007 and 2009 suggests, "that fraternity members are more likely than non-fraternity members to commit rape".

-In another article by Antonia Abby she found that there are certain characteristics that male perpetrators that put them at risk of committing sexual assault.
+In another article by Antonia Abby, she found that there are certain characteristics that male perpetrators that put them at risk of committing sexual assault.
 As she stresses perpetrators vary "but many show a lack of concern for other people, scoring high on narcissism and low on empathy.
 Many have high levels of anger in general well as hostility toward women; they are suspicious of women's motives, believe common rape myths, and have a sense of entitlement about sex".
 Also, males on athletic teams are more likely to commit an assault after a game.
-The commonality between the two instances are the involvement of alcohol.
+The commonality between the two instances is the involvement of alcohol.
 Assailants are not limited to these two situations however there can also be a connection made in regards to their status in school.